dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmStowQuicktime2MP4)"
     "
+    .. _dcmStowMaxFragmentLength:

+    :ref:`STOW Maximum Fragment Length <dcmStowMaxFragmentLength>`",integer,"Maximum length of data fragments of encapsulated JPEG/MPEG stream in stored DICOM object.
+If the received JPEG/MPEG stream exceeds that value, it will be split into several fragments, using a Fragmentable Encapsulated Transfer Syntax.
+Valid range: 1024..4294967294.
+May be overwritten by configured value for particular Archive Network AEs.

+    (dcmStowMaxFragmentLength)"
+    "
     .. _dcmChangeRequesterAET:

     :ref:`Change Requester AET <dcmChangeRequesterAET>`",string,"Indicates change requester AET in rejections triggered by archive.
 May be overwritten by configured values for particular Archive Network AEs.